What experience do I need?

 What about pay?

-Co-workers living in Camphill Communities are not paid directly for the work they do.
+Co-workers living in Camphill Communities are not paid for the work they do.
 Their needs are met from the resources of the Community.

 What about insurance and medical cover?